 Our first talk is at 9 am on the 26th and the last one on Friday the 30th.
 On Saturday the 31st, we will take you on an excursion to some awesome locations around Las Vegas.

 There has been an increased interest of using head mounted displays (HMD) like the Oculus Rift to immerse the user into virtual reality (VR).
 For the immersion into VR to be complete, 3D is needed.
 I will be discussing various aspects of 3D panoramic images and video, the hardware setup I am using, the process I am using to get my final result, various methods of viewing 3D, the difference between what I have achieved and the ideal result.
-I will also present some possibilities.
+I will also present some possibilities to those who are looking for funding like 45 minute payday loans online.

 We know of several attendees that will have some great work in their backpack but will not be able to give us a full length presentation.
 As it would be a pity to miss on these works IVRPA has decided to give more opportunities for quick presentations.
 Also we know that there are some interesting and helpful software tricks that not everyone is aware of, and this will be a forum to share ones wisdom or learn from the others.